danmassarano/WindowsMaintenence/README.md

 This brings up a dialog box showing what tasks will be run by Disk Cleanup.
 Select everything except 'Downloads' and click 'OK'.
 This will save the settings for you in a registry key.

-##### Temp file clean with Bleachbit

-* TODO: Uses third part software so I'll have to figure out how to download/update and run in script

-##### Malware/Junkware checkup

-* TODO: Uses third part software so I'll have to figure out how to download/update and run in script

-##### DISM RestoreHealth (Windows 8+)

-* TODO: This uses built in Windows commands so can likely be included in script

-##### WinSxS cleanup ResetBase (Windows 8+)

-* TODO: This uses built in Windows commands so can likely be included in script

-##### Windows Search purge and re-initialization

-* TODO: This uses built in Windows commands so can likely be included in script

 ##### Update drivers

-* TODO: Uses third part software so I'll have to figure out how to download/update and run in script
+* Uses third party software so I'll have to figure out how to download/update and run in script
-* TODO: Likely route is to have a list of places to check, log and alert when an update is available and download/install updates where needed
+* Likely route is to have a list of places to check, log and alert when an update is available and download/install updates where needed

 ##### Defragmentation

-* TODO: Uses third part software so I'll have to figure out how to download/update and run in script
+* Uses third party software so I'll have to figure out how to download/update and run in script

 ##### Additional

-* TODO: Add logging - so that all issues are tracked in a log file
+* Add logging - so that all issues are tracked in a log file
 * Have a config file where all variables can be set up (eg drives to check, driver types) so they don't need to be hard-coded

 ### Manual Steps